MOTOR VEHICLE ENFORCEMENT OFFICER, V14

 This job family consists of three levels which are distinguished by the level of complexity and diversity of the specific job assignments, the extent of responsibility assigned for each level, the expertise required for the completion of the duties assigned, and the responsibility assigned for providing leadership to others.

 Level I Code: V14A Salary Band: I

 This is the entry level of the job family where employees are assigned duties and responsibilities in order to build skills to monitor and inspect motor vehicles and motor carriers and investigate motor vehicles and motor carriers and investigate complaints regarding improperly licensed and registered vehicles.
 Employees will assist Level II Motor Vehicle Enforcement Officers in setting up roadblocks or in patrolling roads and highways.

 Knowledge, Skills and Abilities required at this level include knowledge of routine enforcement practices.
 Ability is required to establish and maintain effective working relationships; to communicate effectively, both orally and in writing; to make oral and written reports; to follow written and oral instructions; and to react quickly and effectively in emergency situations.

-Education and Experience requirements at this level consist of three years of experience in the transportation industry or in the field of law enforcement; or an equivalent combination of education and experience substituting completion of thirty semester hours at an accredited college or university for each year of the required experience.
+Education and Experience requirements at this level consist of one year of experience in the field of transportation administration, law enforcement, armed security or reserve officer work, or in the transportation industry; or an equivalent combination of education and experience substituting completion of thirty semester hours at an accredited college or university for the required experience.

 Level II Code: V14B Salary Band: J